-Now in its 6th year, the Golden Horn Awards is the only awards ceremony dedicated exclusively to the celebration of genre talent.
+Now in its 8th year, the Golden Horn Awards is a must see awards ceremony dedicated to the celebration of genre talent and recognition of indie horror.

 The only show of its kind dedicated exclusively to honoring the talented men and women who work in the horror genre, the GOLDEN HORN AWARDS helps create awareness for many well-deserving films that might otherwise go vastly unnoticed and under-appreciated.